 The welfare of Shetland Ponies throughout the UK is a prime concern of the Society.
 Owning a pony can give great pleasure but there is also a big responsibility involved with the care and wellbeing of the pony.

-A suitable environment to live in
+- A suitable environment to live in

-A healthy diet
+- A healthy diet

-Is able to behave normally
+- Is able to behave normally

-Has appropriate company
+- Has appropriate company

-Is protected from pain, suffering, injury and disease
+- Is protected from pain, suffering, injury and disease